Anthony J. Pennings, PhD

 2) New World Economic and Information Orders

-In the early 1970s, Nixon ended the Bretton Woods’ dollar-gold standard, resulting in very volatile currency markets.
+In the early 1970s, Nixon ended the dollar-gold standard established at the Bretton Woods conference in 1944, resulting in very volatile currency markets.
 Nixon administration had convinced Saudi Arabia to sell its oil only for dollars so countries needed to procure dollars for their energy needs.
 Oil prices increased, and dollars flowed into OPEC countries, only to be lent out to cash-poor developing countries in syndicated lending networks known as “petrodollar” markets.
 These instabilities created “stagflation” around the world and a general sense of “malaise” as President Jimmy Carter called it.
 It also brought concerns by the emerging South to the forefront of debates in international forums.

 Rising frustrations and concerns about “neo-colonialism” due to the power of transnational corporations (TNCs), especially news companies, resulted in a collective call by developing countries for various conceptions of a New International Economic Order (NIEO) “New World Information and Communication Order.”
 They were echoed by many NGOs in the wake of OPEC oil shocks and the pressures of the impending Third World debt crisis.